 Nausea, vomiting, bloating, diarrhea, and abdominal pain are other symptoms.

-When the bowel becomes backed up with waste, the pressure on the colon is increased, which may cause pain.
+When too much waste collects in the bowel, this increases the pressure on the colon, which may cause pain.

 9. Gastroesophageal reflux disease (GERD)

 Gastroesophageal reflux disease (GERD) is a long-term condition that involves persistent acid reflux.

 It can cause abdominal pain, heartburn, and nausea.
 In time, it can lead to complications, such as inflammation of the esophagus.